-- Access CTC Home Pagevi; click on me@ctc, top right hand corner. - Next click Blackboard; a new window/tab opens.
+- Access the CTC home page and click on me@ctc, top right-hand corner. - Next click Blackboard; a new window/tab opens.
 Make sure you bookmark this site. - Click "Faculty and Student Login" on Blackboard's log-in page. - A new tab will open.
-Under "Sign in to your account."
-Input your username and password given below and click "Sign In." - Students use the same username and password to log into Wi-Fi, Banner, and oncampus computers. - Username: first part of your CTC student email address preceding the @Example: rdonaldso2 - Password: upper-case CTC followed by a dash followed by your 6-digit birthdate (mmddyy) with no spaces. - Example: for someone born May 9, 1992, the password is CTC-050992.
-If you have changed your password to something other than your birthdate, use the new password instead. - Your username never changes. - Make SURE you log out of Blackboard as soon as you are finished, especially if you are using a school or public computer. - \\\ IMPORTANT \\ Because your password is no longer specific to Blackboard but is a single sign-on tied directly to BANNER, your password cannot be reset within Blackboard, by Blackboard administrators, or by completing a Blackboard Helpdesk Request Form.
-If you need to reset your password, you must contact the Student Help Desk on the college website by clicking me@CTC and then clicking Student Help Desk.
+Under "Sign in to your account," input your username and password and click "Sign In." - Students use the same username and password to log into Blackboard, Wi-Fi, Banner, and on-campus computers. - Your username is the first part of your CTC student email address preceding the @ Example: jsmith1 - Your username never changes. - Your password is the same password you use to log on to campus computers and to access Wi-Fi and Banner.